-This is the second post in my series on Clarity, the website development process I helped create for LABOV where I am the front-end web developer.
+This is the second post in my series on Clarity, the website development process I created.
 This post will cover the first of six phases, Discovery.

 Discovery encapsulates a critical point in the life cycle of a project.
-It’s when we learn more about the client and the details of their project.
-It’s also when we determine if this client is a good fit for us and if we feel we can complete the project to our standards.
-Most importantly, this is our opportunity to the client what they can expect from us, and what we expect from them.
+It’s when I learn more about the client and the details of their project.
+It’s also when I determine if this client is a good fit for me and if I feel I can complete the project to my standards.
+Most importantly, this is my opportunity to explain to the client what they can expect from me, and what I expect from them.

 Before I get into all that though, I want to give some space to who I created Clarity for.
 I don’t think I outlined that clearly in the first post.
 This is a process I developed for clients who haven’t been given the kind of attention they deserved in the past.
 They’ve got broken, neglected, and poor performing sites because an opportunistic developer who didn’t give a shit about their businesses needs hacked something together to make some fast cash.
 Clarity is for the client who needs a trusted partner to interpret their needs and do the right thing for them, without having to ask or even know what “right” is.